Plered: During Diponegoro War

 Although abandoned as a capital, Plered played another role during the Java War or the Diponegoro War (1825–1830) between the Dutch and the Javanese forces under Prince Diponegoro.
 Diponegoro occupied Plered in 1825 and kept his weapons and livestock there.
 He used it as a base to attack convoys supplying the nearby Imogiri held by the Dutch.
 In April 1826, the Dutch under General Van Geen attacked Plered.
 Diponegoro did not engage in combat and withdrew to the west.
 Van Geen entered Plered and took the weapons and livestock kept there as booty.
 Lacking forces to keep the town, he subsequently withdrew to Yogyakarta.
-Subsequently, Diponegoro reocuppied the town and fortified it.
+Subsequently, Diponegoro reoccupied the town and fortified it.
 In June 1826, Dutch forces with a strong contingent of Madurese auxiliaries besieged the town.
 On 9 June, the besiegers detonated a mine under the ramparts, causing a breach through which they attacked.
-After a day "bloody fighting", the attackers completely occupied Plered.
+After a day of "bloody fighting", the attackers completely occupied Plered.
 This battle was Diponegoro's first major defeat in the war.
 The Dutch left a garrison of 700 men, and there was no further attempt from Diponegoro to retake it.